InovaFiscaliza/ERMx/README.md

 <!-- ABOUT THE PROJECT -->
 # About ERMx

-ERMX is the acronym for "Estação Remota de Monitoramento" with the added letter "x" as a reference to a variable, since the objective is to provide a framework to construct a usefull spectrum monitoring station from an assortment of components, that may be adapted to the specific needs of each project.
+ERMX is the acronym for "Estação Remota de Monitoramento" with the added letter "x" as a reference to a variable, since the objective is to provide a framework to construct a usefull spectrum monitoring station from assorted components, that may be adapted to the specific needs of each project.

+This repository stores the documentation and scripts for the installation and configuration of the main components of the ERMx project.

 The following figure presents a general view main elements for ERMx.